 MEVLANA MUSEUM

-When I read about the Mevlana Museum in Konya, I imagined a modern day building, although I couldn’t envisage what would be inside.
-In fact, I didn’t want to know too much in advance.
+When I read about Mevlana Museum in Konya, I imagined a modern day building, although I couldn’t envisage what would be inside.
+In fact, I didn’t really want to know too much in advance.
 Rather, I wanted to personally discover and explore the museum and its exhibits.

 I vividly remember arriving to the big square that you can see in the photo below.
 There were two mosques in front of me.
 I immediately identified the front building as an Ottoman mosque.
 It certainly looked like all other Ottoman mosques, although I didn’t know which one it was exactly.

+The Mevlana Museum is in fact Rumi’s mausoleum.
 Rumi died in December 1273.
 Hüsamettin Çelebi, Mevlana’s successor, decided to build a mausoleum over his master’s grave in 1274.
+It was also a dervish lodge of the Mevlevi order, more popularly known as Whirling Dervishes.

 In fact, there were busloads of tourists in the museum, transported from other destinations in Turkey, most likely on a day excursion.
 Interestingly, I’ve noticed that they would only visit this museum and the Selimiye Mosque and nothing else.

 I didn’t see any tourists at any other of Konya’s equally important historic sites, such as the Aziziye and Alaeddin Mosques.
-But, I liked the fact that all other sites were quiet.
+But I liked the fact that all other sites were quiet.
 I had them almost exclusively for myself.

-MEVLANA MAUSOLEUM
+MAUSOLEUM

 As I’ve already mentioned, the museum is the Rumi’s mausoleum.

 But there are other people buried there, they where dervishes who accompanied Rumi and his family to Konya.
+There are also his family members and high-ranking members of the Mevlevi order.

 Certainly, the most important is the Rumi’s tomb, it occupies the central part of the mausoleum.
+It is located directly beneath the green dome.

 A moment of happiness,